-Main types of collateral accepted by the Bank are property, plant & machinery, current assets, cash and stand-by letters of credit.
-Collateral arrangements for
+Main types of collateral accepted by the bank are property, plant & machinery, current assets, cash and stand-by letters of credit.
+Collateral arrangements for each facility are reviewed annually to confirm the fair value of collateral and to ensure there is no impediment to realisation.
+The fair value of collateral will be its realisable value net of realisation costs.

-Credit Risk Mitigation details as at 30 September 2013 are as below
+Credit Risk Mitigation details as at 30 September 2014 are as below

-(Amount in ₹\000)
+(Amount in ₹'000)

-(/tilloulic iii t ooo)

 Exposure covered by eligible financial collateral after NIL

 application of haircuts

 Exposure covered by guarantees NIL